MobileRoboticsSkoltech/twist-n-sync/README.md

 ### Our main contribution to the app

 - We integrated **gyroscope-based time synchronization algorithm** instead of SNTP to demonstrate sync accuracy.
 The algoritm requires client and leader smartphone to be rigidly attached together and shaken for a few seconds.
 After that the recorded gyroscope data is processed and calculated offset is returned to the client smartphone.
+All the experiments have been carried out using two Samsung S10e smartphones.

 ### Demo

-![Demonstration of capture sync on notebook flipping](https://imgur.com/MoQsBdw.jpg) *Demonstration of gyroscope-based sync accuracy on notebook flipping, shot with two Galaxy S10e smartphones*
+![Demonstration of capture sync on notebook flipping](https://imgur.com/MoQsBdw.jpg) *Demonstration of gyroscope-based sync accuracy on notebook flipping, shot by two Galaxy S10e smartphones*

 ### Installation